cloudify-cosmo/getcloudify.org/guide/3.1/installation-bootstrapping.md

 If you are using a different distro image, you'll have to make sure that Docker is installed on it prior to bootstrapping.
 {%endnote%}

 {%note title=Note%}
 This architecture allows us to migrate Cloudify's Management Environment with ease.
 All we need is to export the data container and start a new Cloudify Application container that uses the data from the exported container.
-To do so, checkout the relevant docker documentation [here](https://docs.docker.com/userguide/dockervolumes)
 {%endnote%}